Bootstrapping the critical behavior of multi-matrix models: The 2-matrix models

 \subsection{When $(g,\alpha,\beta) = (g,g,-g)$}

 The search space of this model seems to be two, relying on $m_{2}$ and $m_{4}$.
 One can see in Figure \ref{fig:bs_critical_-g_g_g} clear signs of a stable convergence to a solution for $g \geq 0$.
-The potential critical point in the regions corresponds to the peak of the surface in the figure.
+The potential critical point in the given regions corresponds to the peak of the surface in the figure.
 As the Hankel matrix size increases to sixteen by sixteen, the convergence slows.

 Ideally, we would hope for a finer curve; however, to deduce estimates of critical behaviour such a bootstrapped solution will suffice.
 Let us consider the level curves of the solution space for fixed $m_{4}$.
 Despite these level curves having different slopes, the power of the line of best fit remains approximately 0.85.
 For example, in Figure \ref{fig:bs_critical_g_g_-g_fit} the power is 0.886811 for the left subfigure when $m_{4} =3$ and 0.83865 for the right subfigure when $m_{4} = 3$.
-Therefore even without ideal convergence, we can estimate there is a critical point for $m_{2}$ of this model near $g=0.165$ with a critical exponent of 0.85.
+We can estimate there is a critical point for $m_{2}$ of this model near $g=0.165$ with a critical exponent of 0.85.
 This allows us to estimate the string susceptibility exponent since one can compute that

 Hence, the estimated growth power of $\frac{d^2}{d g^2}F_{0}$ near the critical point is -0.15, making our estimate for the string susceptibility exponent $\gamma \approx 0.15$.
-This estimate is significantly distant from the usual two string susceptibility exponents to rule out either, and may represent a new continuum limit.
+This estimate is significantly distant from the usual two string susceptibility exponents, and may represent a new continuum limit.

 The power series expansion of moments was computed to be

 and the free energy can be found to be